IRT Diffuse Field Equalized

 Vocals are just right, with great clarity.
 Piano in particular really shines.

-Anemic bass is unfortunately one of the parroted downfalls of Etymotics' cheaper offerings, and the MK5's are okay.
-They don't extend particularly deeply, but they're present and clean.
-Can't say the same for my K240DFs.
+Anemic bass is unfortunately one of the parroted downfalls of Etymotics' cheaper offerings, and the MK5's are near homeopathic, the whiff of an airy shit inside an airport lounge.

-Soundstage was better than I expected, with an average separation and good directionality.
-No floating instruments like the Tennmak Pros, but not terrible like the M6 Pros.
+Soundstage was better than I expected, with average separation but poor directionality.
+No floating instruments like the Tennmak Pros, but not as terrible like the M6 Pros.

 With their extremely linear frequency response and fantastic isolation, the MK5's opened my eyes to another category of earphone.
 If you can get over the comfort and cable noise, I highly recommend the MK5.
 You probably won't be able to explore this kind of flat frequency response for under $100.
 They probably can even serve as an exploratory jumping pad for HD600's.